tryterra/TerraiOS/README.md

 - token: A token used for authentication.
 Generate one here: https://docs.tryterra.co/reference/generate-authentication-token
 - (Optional) permissions: A set of `Permissions` you wish to request permissions for.
 Enums: ACTIVITY, BODY, DAILY, SLEEP, ATHLETE, NUTRITION.
 Defaults to all.
 - (Optional) customReadTypes: This is defaulted as an empty `Set`.
 If you want to make a more granular permissions request, you may import HeatlhKit and provide this argument with a Set of `HKObjectType`s.
 For example: `HKObjectType.quantityType(forIdentifier: .activeEnergyBurned)!`.
-- (Optional) writePermissions: A set of permissions to write to healthkit. **Currently takes only Nutrition**
+- (Optional) writePermissions: A set of permissions to write to healthkit. **Currently takes only NUTRITION and BODY.
+You must specify this if you wish to write data to HealthKit!**
 - (Optional) schedulerOn: A boolean dictating if you wish to turn on the scheduler.
 Defaults to true.
 Please see **Scheduler** section for setup.
 - (Optional **RECOMMENDED**) completion: A callback with a boolean dictating if the initialisation succeeds.

 **This will pull up any necessary Permissions logs!**

+**Please note this initialisation can fail by throwing the following errors: TerraError.HealthKitUnavailable, TerraError.UnexpectedError.
+Catch them and handle appropriately instead of forcing try!**

 ## Checking Authentication
 You may now check if a user has authenticated with their device to a specific `Connection`: